nbyl/score-cloudrun/README.md

     - `generate --overrides-file` and `generate --override-property` for applying Score overrides before conversion
     - `generate --image` for overriding the workload image before conversion.
     - Full placeholder support for `${metadata...}` and `${resource...}` expressions in the workload variables, files, and resource params.
-2. State directory storage in `.score-implementation-sample/`
+2. State directory storage in `.score-cloudrun/`
 3. `TODO` in place of resource provisioning and workload conversion

 To adapt this for your target platform, you should:

 1. Fork the repo or use the "use as template" button in Github (this flattens the commit history)
     ![use-as-template](use-template-screenshot.png)
-2. Rename the go module by replacing all instances of `github.com/score-spec/score-implementation-sample` with your own module name.
+2. Rename the go module by replacing all instances of `github.com/score-spec/score-cloudrun` with your own module name.
-3. Replace all other instances of `score-implementation-sample` with your own `score-xyz` name including renaming the `cmd/score-implementation-sample` directory.
+3. Replace all other instances of `score-cloudrun` with your own `score-xyz` name including renaming the `cmd/score-cloudrun` directory.
 4. Run the tests with `go test -v ./...`.
 5. Change the `TODO` in [provisioning.go](./internal/provisioners/provisioning.go) to provision resources and set the resource outputs.
 The existing implementation resolves placeholders in the resource params but does not set any resource outputs.
 6. Change the `TODO` in [convert.go](./internal/convert/convert.go) to convert workloads into the target manifest form.
 The existing implementation resolves placeholders in the variables and files sections but just returns the workload spec as yaml content in the manifests.